 Merel has a huge passion for sharing Clinton’s story and information on the death penalty with other people, believing education is the key to change.
 Therefore, Merel visits high schools and universities on a regular basis to talk about this subject with students.
 Merel also publishes articles on human rights and inhumane punishments in law journals on a regular basis.

 In 2017, Merel entered the Foundation as a board member.
 In August 2019, Merel moved to Texas to start an LLM program at the University of Texas at Austin, US.
 Merel graduated with an LLM in Capital Punishment in May 2020.
-The primary focus during her studies is on the death penalty, taking courses and a clinic in capital punishment.
+The primary focus during her studies was, obviously, on the death penalty, taking courses and a clinic in capital punishment.
 Merel is a licensed attorney in Texas after she passed the Texas Bar Exam in September 2020.
 In September 2020, with the help of Paul and Emily, Merel established the Clinton Young Foundation as a non-profit organization in the USA.
 As of 2021, Merel is the legal director for the foundation, and she has left the Executive Board.